moj-analytical-services/mojap-arrow-pd-parser/README.md

 ### Use of Metadata

 The main usefulness of this repo comes from specifying metadata for the data you want.
-We are going to focus on CSV and JSONL in this section as Parquet becomes a bit more nuanced as it encodes data types (unlike CSV and JSON that can be more vague).
+We are going to focus on CSV and JSONL in this section as Parquet becomes a bit more nuanced as it encodes data types (unlike CSV and JSONL that can be more vague).

 When reading and writing you can specify metadata (using our [metadata schema definitions](https://github.com/moj-analytical-services/mojap-metadata)) to ensure the data read into pandas conforms.